Unity-Technologies/Unity-Robotics-Hub/tutorials/object_pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

-# Object Pose Estimation Demo: Part 2
+# Object Pose Estimation Tutorial: Part 2

 In [Part 1](1_set_up_the_scene.md) of the tutorial, we learned:
 * How to create a Unity Scene